Essential oils for swollen lymph nodes:

 Frankincense essential oil may inhibit the growth of cancer cells, according to a 2010 study which was published in the Journal of Molecular Pharmacology.

-Moreover, it has been shown to reduce skin irritation like sores, as per a research published in the Journal of Medicinal Plants.
+Moreover, it has been shown to reduce skin irritation like sores, as per research published in the Journal of Medicinal Plants.

 READ THIS NEXT: Essential Oils For Enlarged Prostate